 It was almost one year ago that devastating floods hit the Midwest, destroying homes and thousands of acres of farmland in states like Missouri, Nebraska, Iowa and Kansas.
 Many farmers lost their entire operation.
 In preparing for another flood season, here are some tips to keep your land, livestock and families safe.

 Check your insurance.
 Many insurance policies don’t cover floods so make sure you check your benefits.
 If you live in a flood plain, it might be a good idea to invest in flood insurance.
+When it’s time to file a claim, you may look for companies to inspect the damages in your property and provide you with an estimate of how much your insurance compensation should be.

 Plan for your livestock’s safety.
 If you can’t transport your livestock to higher ground, have a plan in place to give them the best chance for survival.
 Before you evacuate, open your gates to allow them to migrate to higher ground.
 Also, leave fresh water and food in a place they can access it.